 Case in point, I set up a laptop for someone and threw in a wireless mouse.
 After just a few minutes of use, they gave the mouse back.
 “I don’t like it.
 I’d rather just use my fingers,” referring to the trackpad.

-But just like the Sculpt Mobile Keyboard, the Sculpt Touch Mouse is made for both on-the-go users and for the home, to drop into any workspace instantly.
-Part of Microsoft’s Bluetooth initiative, the Sculpt works with any device that supports Bluetooth, no dongle included.
-And while the Sculpt Mobile Keyboard is one of the best keyboards of its class, the Sculpt Touch Mouse could very easily replace my current mouse and make a permanent home at my desktop.
+But just like the Sculpt Mobile Keyboard, the Sculpt Touch Mouse is made for on-the-go users and home users to drop into any workspace instantly.
+As part of Microsoft’s Bluetooth initiative, the Sculpt works with any device that supports Bluetooth, with no dongle.
+And while the Sculpt Mobile Keyboard is one of the best keyboards of its class, the Sculpt Touch Mouse could very easily replace my current mouse and make a permanent home on my desktop.

 Related: Read this Microsoft Arc mouse review

 It won’t, but it really can.
 There aren’t many mice I can say that for; in my career, which includes testing something like 50-75 mice over the past few years alone, I have almost always gone back to one or two basic designs and stuck with them.
 The SteelSeries Ikari Laser, the Microsoft SideWinder X6, Logitech G5, and now the Logitech G700.
 But I won’t switch permanently to the Sculpt Touch for three reasons: